South Africa's small inflation rise leaves room for rate cuts, analysts say

 "We expect at least one further 25 basis point cut in the repo rate this year," she said in a research note.

-The central bank will announce its policy decision on July 31, the day before President Donald Trump's 30% tariff on South African exports to the U.S. is due to come into force.
+The central bank will announce its policy decision on Thursday, 31 July 2025, the day before President Donald Trump's 30% tariff on South African exports to the US is due to come into force.

 Since the May policy meeting, analysts, business people and trade unions have lowered their inflation forecasts in a survey the central bank factors into its rate decisions.